(THIS INFO IS FOR THE 2023 EVENT. INFO FOR 2024 WILL BE POSTED IN FEB.)

 UKE II (Lightnin’ Wells)

-This class for more experienced uke players who have some knowledge of chords and strums and can already play a few tunes will be taught using the C tuning (GCAE).
+This class is for more advanced uke players who have some knowledge of chords and strums and can already play a few tunes.
+It will be taught using the C tuning (G-C-A-E).
 We will explore some second and third ukulele chord positions as well as sliding chords and alternate strumming patterns such as the triplet.
-The class will touch on employing the thumb on the right hand and possibly playing a melody on the uke.
-We will learn a number of tunes from the American ‘Golden Age’ of the uke (1920s) and a bit of history about some of the great old mainland uke players.
+The class will touch on employing the thumb on the right hand and possibly playing a melody.
+We will learn a number of tunes from America’s ‘Golden Age’ of the uke (1920s) and a bit of history about some of the great old mainland uke players.
 A suggested book is Treasury Of Ukulele Chords by Roy Sakuma, a valuable resource providing over 800 chord diagrams in all keys.
-(Class limit: 20)

 Songs & Folklore